cfpb/design-system/docs/components/featured-content-modules.md

   * **Unique**: Content that is specifically in the Bureau’s “wheelhouse” because of our position as an approachable, trusted, unbiased authority.

-  Featured content modules should highlight a single piece of content.
-That content can be almost anything, from a webpage to a blog post to a PDF to a video.

-  FCMs appear below the title and introductory paragraph on a page, and retain that position on all screen sizes.

-  FCMs contain a headline, body copy text, a call to action (either a text link or a play button), and a graphical element related to the piece of content being featured.
-They are a “mini story” and never simply a dominant visual.

   FCMs can appear on any page type, though they are best suited for pages third level and below in the site map.
 They are designed to accommodate pages with either a left-hand navigation or right-hand sidebar.

-  ##### When other options are better

-  * When the content is an integral, long-term part of the intended user journey, then it should have a more permanent home on the page.

-  * When there’s no link or video for the user to interact with.
-If you just want to visually differentiate your content from its surroundings, consider using a well or inline text instead.
 content_guidelines: >-
   FCMs contain a headline, descriptive body copy text, an optional call-to-action link, and a graphical element related to the piece of content